wkumari/draft-vandergaast-edns-client-subnet/README.md

    (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of
+Please review these documents carefully, as they describe your rights and restrictions with respect

-Contavalli, et al.        Expires July 16, 2015                 [Page 1]
+Contavalli, et al.       Expires August 28, 2015                [Page 1]

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+Internet-Draft        Client Subnet in DNS Queries         February 2015

-   the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+   to this document.
+Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.